 Pad_Sig indicates that this terminal is connected to all die pads that have Signal_name ID.
 ID must be a Signal_name on a Pin that has Model_name Power or GND.
 All die pads that have Signal_name ID are considered shorted together at the die pad side of the package model.

-Buf_Sig indicates that this terminal is connected to all buffer model terminals Pullup Reference, Power Reference, Power Clamp Reference, Ground Clamp Reference or External Reference that have a Signal_name ID.
-ID must be a Signal_name on a Pin that has Model_name Power or GND.
+Buf_Sig indicates that this terminal is connected to all buffer model terminals Pullup Reference, Power Reference, Power Clamp Reference, Ground Clamp Reference or External Reference that have an ID containing a Signal_name ID must be a Signal_name on a Pin that has Model_name Power or GND.
 All Buffer terminal nodes that have Signal_name ID are considered shorted together at the buffer side of the package model.

-Buf_PURef indicates this terminal is at a specific buffer model pullup reference, ID must be a Pin_name, Model_name or Default.
+Buf_PURef indicates this terminal connected to a specific buffer model pullup reference, ID must be a Pin_name, Model_name or Default.

-Buf_PDRef indicates this terminal is at a specific buffer model pulldown reference, ID must be a Pin_name, Model_name or Default.
+Buf_PDRef indicates this terminal connected to a specific buffer model pulldown reference, ID must be a Pin_name, Model_name or Default.

-Buf_PCRef indicates this terminal is at a specific buffer model power clamp reference, ID must be a Pin_name, Model_name or Default.
+Buf_PCRef indicates this terminal connected to a specific buffer model power clamp reference, ID must be a Pin_name, Model_name or Default.

-Buf_GCRef indicates this terminal is at a specific buffer model ground clamp reference, ID must be a Pin_name, Model_name or Default.
+Buf_GCRef indicates this terminal connected to a specific buffer model ground clamp reference, ID must be a Pin_name, Model_name or Default.

-Buf_XRef indicates this terminal is at a specific buffer model external reference, ID must be a Pin_name, Model_name or Default.
+Buf_XRef indicates this terminal connected to a specific buffer model external reference, ID must be a Pin_name, Model_name or Default.

 ID shall be a Pin_name, Signal_name, Model_name or Default.